OrangeFlash81/hsemailmd/README.md

 ![LambdaTool logo](logo/logo.svg)

-LambdaTool is an email generator used to create HackSoc emails, including newsletters.
+LambdaTool is an generator used to create HackSoc emails, newsletters, and talk adverts.

-## Markdown Format
+## Email Markdown Format
 LambdaTool uses a slightly modified Markdown format for emails, which is then compiled into HTML.